OffworldAstronaut/DrunkardWalk/README.md

 - Run multiple simulations (walkers) in parallel to analyze ensemble behavior;
 - Calculate and plot:
   - The path of a single walker;
-  - The average position of a single walk;
-  - The standard deviation (dispersion) of a single walk;
   - The average position across multiple walkers;
-  - The standard deviation across multiple walkers.
+  - The standard deviation across multiple walkers;
+  - The final positions of multiple walkers (histogram).

 ---